One question that has puzzled scientists for a long while is the origin of humanity.

 The jawbone dates back to 2.8 million years and bears a lot of similarity with Lucy - an Australopithecus afarensis.
 However, the slim molar teeth, the pattern of tooth cusps (ridges on the top of the teeth) and the shape of the mandible, resemble those of the genus Homo, and helps paleontologists fill in the stages of evolution of apes and humans which was unknown.
 The paleontologists hope to find more complete fossils in the same region that can give them a clearer picture of the evolutionary changes of our ancestors.

 There is so much we still have to learn about our past and how we got here.
-The recent discovery of the fossilized jaw bones have certainly given us a lot to chew on!
+The recent discovery of fossilized jawbones has certainly given us a lot to chew on!

 Courtesy: Arizona State University